alist-org/docs/docs/guide/drivers/quark.md

 # Quark

-:::tip
+:::danger
-Due to the limitation of Quark network disk, the download must carry cookies, so only the proxy function in this program can be used for transfer.
-(You can use other machines to transfer)
+Due to the speed limit of Quark Cloud,Quick Cloud must use local agents for transmission now,[For details, see](https://github.com/alist-org/alist/issues/4318#issuecomment-1536214188)
 :::

 ### **Cookie and Root folder ID**